OpenEvalProject/evals/manuscripts/elife-17082/v4/manuscript.md

 ## Abstract

-10.7554/eLife.17082.001 CpG dinucleotides are the main mutational hot-spot in most cancers.
+CpG dinucleotides are the main mutational hot-spot in most cancers.
 The characteristic elevated C>T mutation rate in CpG sites has been related to 5-methylcytosine (5mC), an epigenetically modified base which resides in CpGs and plays a role in transcription silencing.
 In brain nearly a third of 5mCs have recently been found to exist in the form of 5-hydroxymethylcytosine (5hmC), yet the effect of 5hmC on mutational processes is still poorly understood.
 Here we show that 5hmC is associated with an up to 53% decrease in the frequency of C>T mutations in a CpG context compared to 5mC.
 Tissue specific 5hmC patterns in brain, kidney and blood correlate with lower regional CpG>T mutation frequency in cancers originating in the respective tissues.
 Together our data reveal global and opposing effects of the two most common cytosine modifications on the frequency of cancer causing somatic mutations in different cell types.
-DOI: http://dx.doi.org/10.7554/eLife.17082.001

 ## Introduction